-Submissions for CCJ’s innovative DPC section take the form of brief videos focused on center perspectives.
-DPC entries are peer-reviewed and offer the opportunity to share data, narratives, insights, and other insights that are difficult (or impossible) to communicate in other modes or media.
-Videos are welcome for consideration in any form.
-Final videos selected for inclusion in this section must be made available by the center or author(s) via YouTube.
+Submissions for Communication Center Journal’s innovative DPC section take the form of videos, animations, podcasts, Prezis, or other digital productions focused on communication center perspectives.
+DPC entries are peer-reviewed and offer the opportunity to share research findings, training materials, promotional campaigns, and other insights that are difficult (or impossible) to communicate in other modes or media.
+Digital products are welcome for consideration in any form.
+Final products selected for inclusion in this section must be made available by the center or author(s) for publication on the CCJ website.

 CCJ invites book reviews and scholarly reviews of 750-1,000 words.
 We welcome inquiries and suggestions regarding potential books to review or titles of particular interest.
 Thorough reviews will usually include the following: